HaitianWang/Mining-Truck-FrontRunner-Optimization/README.md

 ### Role of Haul Trucks

-Rio Tinto uses the FrontRunner software to manage autonomous haul truck fleets that transport iron ore through a complex network of roads from pits to the ore processing plant.
+Some mining company software to manage autonomous haul truck fleets that transport iron ore through a complex network of roads from pits to the ore processing plant.

 ### Use of FrontRunner Software